GouravTiwari-DataHub/-GTA-V-Data-Analysis-End-to-End-Project-/README.md

 ## Key Questions Answered

-💰 How has global revenue evolved year-over-year, and what's the cumulative growth trend?
+-How has global revenue evolved year-over-year, and what's the cumulative growth trend?

-🌍 Which countries and regions drive the most units sold and revenue?
+-Which countries and regions drive the most units sold and revenue?

-🎮 Is GTA Online cannibalizing Story Mode engagement — and where?
+-Is GTA Online cannibalizing Story Mode engagement — and where?

-💳 How much of the revenue mix comes from DLC vs. Shark Card purchases?
+-How much of the revenue mix comes from DLC vs. Shark Card purchases?

-🏆 How do sale events affect discount depth and refund rates?
+-How do sale events affect discount depth and refund rates?

-📉 Does GDP per capita correlate with regional spending power?
+-Does GDP per capita correlate with regional spending power?

-🔮 What does the next 12 months of revenue look like?
+-What does the next 12 months of revenue look like?
 (Prophet forecast)